ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Performance Analysis of

-The $\act{get-data}$ action that follows the \act{read-config} (Lines A\ref{algo:writer}:\ref{line:rw:getdata:start}- A\ref{algo:writer}:\ref{line:rw:getdata:end}) is also executed at most $(\nu(\cvec{\pr}{\state_1})-\mu(\cvec{\pr}{\state_s})+1)$ given that no new finalized configuration was discovered by the \act{read-config} action.
+The $\act{get-data}$ action that follows the \act{read-config} (Lines Alg.~\ref{algo:writer}:\ref{line:rw:getdata:start}-\ref{line:rw:getdata:end}) also took at most $(\nu(\cvec{\pr}{\state_1})-\mu(\cvec{\pr}{\state_s})+1)$ time units, given that no new finalized configuration was discovered by the \act{read-config} action.
 Finally, the \act{put-data} and the second \act{read-config} actions of $\op$ may be invoked at most $(\nu(\cvec{\pr}{\state_e})-\nu(\cvec{\pr}{\state_1})+1)$ times, given that the \act{read-config} action discovers one new configuration every time it runs.
 Merging all the outcomes, the total time of $\op$ can be at most: